 Sectional Sofas Work When Scaled to Room Proportions

-The furniture industry wants you to believe sectionals only work in spacious family rooms, but the right sectional actually solves multiple problems in a very small living room.
+The furniture industry loves to imply that sectionals are only for spacious family rooms.
+Not true.
+The right sectional solves multiple seating problems in a small living room, as long as you choose one scaled to the actual space.

 Exposed Brick Walls Add Character Without Furniture